Type a word or phrase, press Enter. Click any result card to read the speech in context. That's it — everything else is optional.

 & binds more tightly than | — the same precedence as multiplication vs addition in arithmetic.
 Use parentheses whenever the logic might be ambiguous.

-Suggestions are generated in two stages.
-First, the most frequently co-occurring terms from your actual search results are extracted from the corpus.
-These are then passed to an AI model as context, so suggestions are grounded in the language actually used in Australian parliamentary debate rather than generic synonyms.
+Suggestions are generated in two stages: the most frequently co-occurring terms from your actual results are extracted from the corpus, then passed to an AI model as context — so suggestions are grounded in the language actually used in Australian parliamentary debate, not generic synonyms.

 ('climate change' | 'global warming') & 'fuel subsidies' and you click climate emergency as an alias for climate change, the effective query becomes ('climate change' | 'climate emergency' | 'global warming') & 'fuel subsidies'.

 Filter to speeches by members of a specific party.
+Independents have their own group.
 Party membership is assigned as at the date of the speech, so members who changed parties mid-term are correctly attributed.

 Filter to speeches by female, male, or non-binary members.